lucprincen/website/content/hire-me.md

 	<div class="block">
 		<h3>Web apps<br/>&amp; Games</h3>

 		<p>I have about 4 years of experience creating (online) games and web apps.
-I like working with tools like Laravel and Meteor and am proficient in a few Javascript canvas libraries.
-If you have some crazy idea kicking around: let me know!
+I like working with tools like Laravel and Meteor and am proficient in some Javascript canvas libraries.
+If you have a crazy idea kicking around: let me know!
 Let's be creative together!</p>

 	</div>
 </div>